Jordan Vogt-Roberts: Personal life

 Vogt-Roberts is Jewish.
 He was born in the United States and grew up in the Greater Detroit area.
 He moved to Arizona at 14 but went back to Royal Oak, Michigan his senior year to graduate with his hometown friends.
 He graduated from Dondero High School in 2003 and later Columbia College Chicago in 2006.

 On September 11, 2017, Vogt-Roberts was brutally attacked while living in Ho Chi Minh City.
 After investigating the case with GQ journalist Max Marshall, Vogt-Roberts identified his attackers and one of the assailants was eventually arrested in India.

+In 2017, pornographic entertainer Dana DeArmond accused Vogt-Roberts of kissing her without her consent at a drinks date he set up with her in 2010, a few months after they wrapped work on Mash Up.